A Transformer-Based Contrastive Learning Approach for Few-Shot Sign Language Recognition: Results

 \section{Results}

-The output of the training phase described in Section \ref{section:training}, the embedding space, can virtually represent any sign that shares some resemblance with the content trained.
-In this context, few-shot methods can be used to classify unseen signs.
+The output of the training phase in Section~\ref{section:training} is an embedding space that can represent, in principle, any sign sharing structure with the training content.
+Few-shot methods can then classify unseen signs by comparing embeddings.